It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 To get your license, go to the official website by clicking on the button below.

-Before you fly away to other horizons, I would like to finish by asking your opinion on WP Rocket.
+Before you fly away to other horizons, I would like to finish by asking your opinion on WP Rocket (also, take a look at our articles about performance available here).

 What do you think of this plugin?
 Have you used it?
 Or maybe you hate it (it can happen, remember the beginning of the article)?